OpenXR for Spatial Displays

 Workspace Extensions

-XR_EXT_spatial_workspace + XR_EXT_app_launcher — a documented surface for swappable workspace controllers that compose multi-app 3D layouts, drive window placement, and register launcher tiles.
+XR_DXR_spatial_workspace + *.displayxr.json launcher manifests — a documented surface for swappable workspace controllers that compose multi-app 3D layouts, drive window placement, and surface launcher tiles.
 The DisplayXR Shell is the reference; OEMs, vertical integrators, kiosks, and AI-agent drivers can ship their own.

 Who is this for?